Destiny USA: 1990s

 When it opened, Carousel Center featured a range of upscale and popular chains.
 Anchors included Bonwit Teller, Kaufmann's, Chappell's, Steinbach, JCPenney, Lechmere, and Hills.
 A basement "Commons" area featured covered parking and additional junior anchors, including The Rx Place and Filene's Basement.

 Another unique feature of the mall was the Skydeck, which was on the top levels of the central tower.
 This offered an events space that would be used for fundraisers, proms, fashion shows, concerts, and other public and private uses.

 In 1990, The Pyramid Companies began clearing oil tanks south of the mall for a strip center called Carousel Landing, which would feature 650,000 square feet of additional retail.

 In 1992, Chappell's became The Bon Ton because of a merger with the parent company.

 An additional anchor space was built for Lord & Taylor in 1994.

 By 1995, Carousel Landing had still not been built due to its potential environmental impact.
 By 1996, The Pyramid Companies finally got approval to condemn the oil tanks.

 In 1996, Steinbach was replaced with Home Place, a Northeast-based upscale home furnishings store.
 Nobody Beats the Wiz also opened in 1996 in the Commons level.

 In November 1997, less than a month after Lechmere closed as a result of parent company Montgomery Ward eliminating the chain, the Pyramid Companies announced they would build an expansion to Carousel Center that would double the mall size instead of building Carousel Landing.
 Under this plan, the expansion would house about 150 new stores and three anchors, with many of the stores new to the market.
 The Pyramid Companies officials claimed the expansion would be complete by the year 2000.

 In 1998, CompUSA store and a Kahunaville restaurant opened in the Commons Level and Best Buy opened in part of the former HomePlace/Steinbach location.

 In 1999, Hills was acquired and rebranded by Ames Department Stores.
 In March 1999, DSW Shoe Warehouse opened in part of the former Lechmere.
 In October 1999, Bally Total Fitness opened with a grand opening featuring the cast of Baywatch.
-The Bally Total Fitness filled in the remaining part of HomePlace/Steinbach location that wasn't occupied by Best Buy.
+The Bally Total Fitness filled in the remaining part of HomePlace/Steinbach location that was not occupied by Best Buy.